naviam-io/zebra-label/README.md

 ![Simple Inventory Balances Label](images/invbalances_2x4.png)

 >
->Labelary provides an excellent tool for creating and editing ZPL labels here: [http://labelary.com/viewer.html](http://labelary.com/viewer.html) .
+>Labelary provides an excellent tool for creating and editing ZPL labels here: [https://labelary.com/viewer.html](https://labelary.com/viewer.html) .

 # Print Labels
 Once labels and printers have been configured, printing the labels is simple.
 There are three applications that support barcode printing, Inventory, Item Master, and Receiving.
 The installation adds a printer icon to the Inventory Balances table in Inventory, to the Storerooms > Storeroom Information table in Item Master and to the Material Receipts table in the Receiving application.

 When a user clicks the print button, if a single printer and label combination is available for the current Storeroom (Location in Inventory and Item Master or To Storeroom in Receiving), then the label is printed directly without further user prompting.
 If more than one printer or label is available for the current Storeroom location then a dialog is presented allowing the user to select the desired printer and label.
 If a printer or label has been marked as `Default` then that printer is selected when the dialog opens.

 The user can optionally select to print more than one label by entering  a `Count` value.
-The maximum number of labels that can be printed is 10 by default and can be specified by the `sharptree.zebralabel.maxcount` System Property.
+The maximum number of labels that can be printed is 10 by default and can be specified by the `naviam.zebralabel.maxcount` System Property.

 ![Print Dialog](images/print-label-dialog.png)